Get Tech Tips

 #2.
 I was no Tiger Woods.

 Now, as an adult, I almost never play.
-I could still outscore my teenage self, and I understand something that I never did then regardless of all my practice:
+I could still outscore my teenage self, and that's because I understand something that I never did then, regardless of all my practice:

 You just need to hit your spots.

 Nowadays, both Tiger and I are balding and have been kicked in the teeth by life enough to know that you “drive for show and putt for dough,” as my Dad used to say.

-I recently saw a documentary where Tiger was working with a new golf club manufacturer.
+I once watched a documentary where Tiger was working with a new golf club manufacturer.
 He was talking about how his focus now is never optimizing distance but rather optimizing consistency and repeatability.

 It doesn't matter as much if that 9-iron carries 160 or 140 yards; it matters much more if it gives the same repeatable result time and time again with the same swing.

 The HVAC business is like that as well.

 My son came home the other day and proudly mentioned, “Sam and I did a compressor today, and it only took 3 hours.”

 I remember a time when beating my previous time on a compressor or changeout was a big deal to me as well, and there is nothing wrong with that.